[Booking Now Open for the 2017 Season]

 It isn’t all work at the BRP!
 There’s a rich and varied social life at the project.
 We all gather for Quiz Night, an informal contest where you and your team can pit your wits against your friends and the project staff for a chance to win prizes.
 Once a week we host a BBQ, and every Friday night is Pub Night, a chance to unwind and share a well-earned drink after a hard week’s work, to play some pool and get to know people.

 Every year over a hundred new students and volunteers join us from all over the world.
 Your time with the BRP will offer you the chance to meet new people and make new friends, as well as offering an invaluable networking opportunity to people who would like to pursue a career in archaeology or related fields.

 In addition to the scheduled activities, lectures will be given by project staff and guest specialists on some evenings, covering site history and archaeological techniques, to augment the training provided on site.
 Students are also free to explore the local area, from the pubs of Bamburgh village to the stunning beaches and numerous sites of historic interest within the local area.

-Click below to download last season’s Student Information Booklet.
+Click below to download this season’s Student Information Booklet.